datacarpentry/OpenRefine-ecology-lesson/_episodes/00-getting-started.md

 - Some concepts such as clustering algorithms are quite complex, but OpenRefine makes it easy to introduce them, use them, and show their power.

-  >**Note:** You must export your modified dataset to a new file: OpenRefine does **not** write back into your original sources.
-If you don't save it, your OpenRefine work will be lost.
+  >**Note:** You must export your modified dataset to a new file: OpenRefine does not save over the original source file.
+All changes are stored in the OpenRefine project.

 ## Before we get started